 Do take a lash nap, as services take 60 - 120 minutes.

-Do SLAY with a more natural look than strip lashes.
+Do SLAY with a more natural looking alternative to strip lashes.

 What beauty services do you think are a necessary indulgence?
-What are your hesitations?
-Comment below on beauty services that you've tried, or are considering trying.
+Comment below on which beauty services that you think are a MUST!